dsriseah/ursys/.github/ISSUE_TEMPLATE/bug_report.md

 The following is also helpful for context:

 5. Any WORKAROUND you discovered to get around the problem
-6. How the bug PREVENTS you from in your current TASK
+6. How the bug PREVENTS you from doing your work